Steps you can take to prevent the spread of COVID-19 in our community are getting a COVID-19 vaccine, staying home when ill and wearing a mask.

 Frequently Asked Questions

 Close contact is defined as being within 6 feet of someone for 15 minutes or more over the course of 1 day with or without a mask or face covering.
-If you have had close contact with a person with confirmed or presumptive COVID-19, call your medical provider and stay home and away from others.

 To protect the privacy of those who have tested positive for COVID-19, the Hood River County Health Department does not release any personal or potentially identifying information about those individuals.
 Please remember that the coronavirus is widespread in our community and is not limited to those who have tested positive.